-• Record and monitor non-native invasive plant and animal species on and/or adjacent to IDB watercourses, report to GB Non-Native Species Secretariat.
-3.1.3 Indicators and Reporting For IDB actions in connection with Target 1 the indicators of delivery will be production of the integrated Plan and its implementation that incorporates environmental best practice into its maintenance activity together with the length of channel surveyed.
-Reporting will be annual.
-Indicators of delivery in connection with Target 2 will be the metered length of watercourses assessed and necessary reports to the GB Non-Native Species Secretariat.
-Reporting will be delivered annually to the Board.
-4 Species Action Plans 4.1 Water Vole Water Vole (Arvicola terrestris) is a protected species under Section 9, Schedule 5 of the Wildlife & Countryside Act 1981 (as amended) and for which UK BAP Species Action Plan was produced as part of the UK BAP.
+- Record all sightings of Barn owls within the district - submit all barn own records from the drainage district to local record centres 4.1.2 Indicators and Reporting The first Board Target action will be shown delivered by indicators of: Number of barn owl boxes erected The second Board Target action will be shown delivered by indicators of: - Number of records submitted - · Number of monitoring visits Reporting on these actions will be throughout the term of this BAP.
+4.2 Water Vole Water Vole (Arvicola terrestris) is a protected species under Section 9, Schedule 5 of the Wildlife & Countryside Act 1981 (as amended) and for which UK BAP Species Action Plan was produced as part of the UK BAP.
 Between years 1989-1998 there was an 88% decline in individuals in the UK, it is also vulnerable to the impacts of Invasive Non-Native Species, mainly Mink through predation.
 The animal itself is protected and also its places of shelter or protection, which reflects that significant decline.
 The Board identified this species in its 2010-2015 BAP and implemented actions designed to ensure its actions did not have a detrimental effect on this species but also where possible Board actions would ensure a positive effect.
 Building on those actions the Board has agreed specific targets and actions for 2015-2020.
-4.1.1 Targets and Actions The Board has agreed three targets which will be delivered by six actions.
-The targets are: 1.
+4.2.1 Targets and Actions The Board has agreed three targets which will be delivered by six actions.
+The targets are: Target 1.
 Maintain and enhance suitable habitat for water vole within Board maintained drains Actions:

-- ensure appropriate habitat management of IDB watercourses with known water vole populations; - review maintenance regimes and identify watercourses where mowing and weed cutting regime can be altered to enhance and increase water vole habitat in accordance with board drain maintenance priority - provide training to IDB employees and contractors on legislation pertaining to water vole and habitat.
-2. Ensure all Board works comply with relevant legislation protecting Water Vole and its habitat Actions:
+- ensure appropriate habitat management of IDB watercourses with known water vole populations; - review maintenance regimes and identify watercourses where mowing and weed cutting regime can be altered to enhance and increase water vole habitat in accordance with board drain maintenance priority

+Target 2.
+Ensure all Board works comply with relevant legislation protecting Water Vole and its habitat Actions:

-- ensure water vole surveys are conducted prior to any bank improvement, drainage or other engineering works - 3.
+- Provide training to IDB employees and contractors on legislation pertaining to Water Vole and their habitat - ensure water vole surveys are conducted prior to any bank improvement, drainage or other engineering works Target 3.
 Monitor populations of water vole within the drainage district.
 Actions:

-- Submit all water vole records to Lincolnshire ecological records centre - undertake monitoring of all key water vole colonies 4.1.2 Indicators and reporting The first Board Target action will be shown delivered by three indicators of: - Metered length of watercourse managed and maintained watercourse - Length of enhanced board maintained watercourse - Provision of training to contractors/employees - Reporting will be ongoing through the life of the plan The second Board Target action will be shown delivered by indicators of: - The number of records collated - Reporting will be from 2016 onward The third Board Target action will be shown delivered by: - Number of records submitted to Ecological Records Centre - The length (m) of watercourse surveyed Reporting will be delivered annually.
+- Submit all water vole records to Doncaster Biodiversity officer

+- undertake monitoring of all key water vole colonies

+4.2.2 Indicators and reporting

+The first Board Target action will be shown delivered by indicators of:

+- · Metered length of watercourse assessed

+- · Metered length of watercourse enhanced

+Reporting will be ongoing through the life of the plan

+The second Board Target action will be shown delivered by indicators of:

+- The number of employees trained

+- The number of records collated

+Reporting will be from 2016 onward

+The third Board Target action will be shown delivered by:

+- The number of surveys undertaken

+- Number of records submitted to Biological Records Centre

+Reporting will be delivered annually.